-How Drug Addiction Hurts Relationships
+How Alcohol and Drug Addiction Affects Relationships

 Unfortunately, substance abuse and addiction can damage social health.
-All types of relationships – family, friendships, and romantic relationships — can be put under enormous strain when someone becomes addicted.
+All types of relationships—family, friendships, and romantic relationships—can be put under enormous strain when someone becomes addicted.

 The Elements of Successful Relationships

-Even without the presence of an addiction, relationships are complex issues that take work to maintain.
+Even without the presence of addiction, relationships are complex issues that take work to maintain.
 Successful relationships:

 - Use honest, assertive communication based on respect.